padrinobook/padrinobook/chapters/creating_models.md

 ```

-As you see, the job fixtures us created with FactoryGirls' `attributes_for` method.
+As you see, the job fixtures are created with FactoryGirls' `attributes_for` method.
 This method  takes a symbol as an input and returns the attributes of the fixture as a hash.

 Now, our tests are looking fine and they are still green.
 But we can do even better.
 We can remove the `FactoryGirl` expressions if we add make the following change to our `spec_helper.rb`: